-The 15” long choker above, patterned in red enamel over silvertone metal, is from a 2013 eBay listing with only these three photos.
+The 15” long choker above, patterned in red over silvertone, is from a 2013 eBay listing with only these three photos.
 It was advertised by the seller as being “probably 100 years old” and with a “red Art Deco design enameled on it.
 There are no markings but it tests sterling.”
 Close examination of the photos show that it definitely has the Mystery Jewelry Maker’s clasp.
-The patterning of the enamel dovetails very nicely with the necklaces shown in my next post.
+The patterning dovetails very nicely with the necklaces shown in my next post.

 As far as the seller’s assertion that this necklace (as well as several examples of the MJM’s large-bow necklace offered for sale online in the past) “tests [as] sterling”, it’s important to know that there are two widely used methods for determining whether a piece of jewelry is real silver or simply a silver(ed) base metal but only one of those methods is accurate.

 The correct way to test for sterling is with a chemical kit; it is cheap, quick, and reliable once you learn how to do it.
 Silver test solutions are usually included in kits that also test for 10K, 14K and 18K gold.